Macrometacorp/docs/docs/cep/error-handling/error-handling-wait-and-retry.md

 # Error Handling: Wait and Retry Example

-This section demonstrates the implementation of the `OnError.action='stream'` property in a wait and retry error handling strategy at the sink level.
+This section demonstrates the implementation of the `OnError.action='wait'` property in a wait and retry error handling strategy at the sink level.

 ## Wait and Retry Strategy

-In a scenario where connections to external systems are intermittent, the `OnError.action='stream'` property enables a sink to temporarily hold event publication until the connection is re-established.
+In a scenario where connections to external systems are intermittent, the `OnError.action='wait'` property enables a sink to temporarily hold event publication until the connection is re-established.
 This behavior introduces back pressure, preventing new events from being consumed until the issue is resolved.

 Here is an example demonstrating how to configure a sink to handle connection errors by using a wait and retry strategy: